wenyaoxue/notes/java/FeaturesAndConventions.md

   * no reference -> garbage collection
   * finalize() method called by GC
 * note reassignment kinda like dereference
+* note shallow copy means only stack values are copied
 * throws exceptions for protected memory instead of providing unexpected values

 # object oriented